-- For b) We note that the results of this example does not change from the results of the previous example. - EXAMPLE 3.2.7 It was found that, in maternity hospital in Saudi Arabia, the number of twin births is approximately 1 in 95.
-Let X be the number of births in that hospital until the
+For b) We note that the results of this example does not change from the results of the previous example.

+EXAMPLE 3.2.7 It was found that, in maternity hospital in Saudi Arabia, the number of twin births is approximately 1 in 95.
+Let X be the number of births in that hospital until the first twins are born.
+Determine the provability mass function and the distribution function of the r.v.
+X.

-Solution: Denote twin births by T and single births by $\Omega$ .
-Then X is a real-valued function defined on the space of elementary events $\Omega = \{T, ST, SST, SSST, \cdots\}$ .
+Solution: Denote twin births by T and single births by Ω .
+Then X is a real-valued function defined on the space of elementary events $\Omega = \{T, ST, SST, SSST, \dots\}$.

-Now the $j^{th}$ twin birth means
+Now the j^{th} twin birth means